 If your furnace vents on the outside of your house, make sure nothing is blocking the intake or exhaust.
 Those pipes should have clean screen mesh covers.
 If ice is clogging one of the pipes, you have a bigger problem somewhere in the system.

-Call EMCO Tech technician to have your HVAC system professionally serviced.
+Call EMCO Tech now and have professional technician service HVAC system.
 215-366-1001 for fast affordable HVAC Service in Philadelphia area